-- Defeating the Final Boss in The Legend of Zelda: The Minish Cap reveals no obvious bonuses, but nonetheless unlocks a few collectible figurines for purchase, including those of the Final Boss.
+- Beating The Legend of Zelda: The Minish Cap reveals no obvious bonuses, but nonetheless unlocks a few collectible figurines for purchase, including those of the Final Boss.
 It also enables the player to acquire the Mirror Shield.

 RPG — Eastern

 - In Persona Q: Shadow of the Labyrinth, you can save your file after you beat the Final Boss.
 Selecting that file after gives you the choice of starting a New Game+ (where you can also switch from the Gekkoukan side to the Yasogami side, or vice versa), or you can select that file again and you have access to a Bonus Boss and an extra sidequest.

 - After the credits roll in Breath of Fire IV the game creates a "Clear Game" file, which resumes your saved game with an added bonus shop (with rare items) run by two characters from Breath of Fire III.
 The Final Boss is still waiting for you to challenge him (and any items stolen off him during the final battle are yours to keep).

 - Chrono Trigger (the DS version) allows you to access the dimensional vortexes.
 Beating all three of these gives you access to the True Final Boss, which is an "immature" form of the final boss in Chrono Cross.